Dr Risti Permani

-My recent work mostly covers various issues in Indonesian agricultural sectors including trade policy, food security policy, farmers' welfare and self-sufficiency issues.
-I am also doing research on agricultural policies in other developing countries in Asia.
+My recent work covers various issues in Indonesian agricultural sectors including trade policy, food security policy, farmers' welfare and self-sufficiency issues.
+I have also completed research on agricultural policies in other developing countries in Asia.

-I supervise Master of Global Food and Agricultural Business (MGFAB) students working on a wide range of topics from starting up an agricultural business in African countries to the structure, conduct and performance of beef sector in Papua.
-See this article for more information about our MGFAB research project.
+I have supervised Master of Global Food and Agricultural Business (MGFAB) students working on a wide range of topics from starting up an agricultural business in African countries to the structure, conduct and performance of beef sector in Papua.
+See this article for more information about the MGFAB research project.

 GoLive Indonesia Project.